-The IOC is therefore calling on researchers in all aspects of anti-doping to apply now for support and funding of athlete-centred projects, involving both science and social research.
-Particular preference will be given to new research and research from groups and experts in other branches of science and medicine that are of direct benefit to athletes.
+The IOC is calling on researchers to apply now for support and funding of athlete-centred projects, involving both science and social research.
+Applications will be open from 6 January until 15 March 2015.